frascoweb/frasco-models/README.md

 ## Backends

 Frasco-Models exposes a generic interface that uses backend to perform operations.
-At the moment, two backends are supported out of the box, both targeting MongoDB.

 Backends options are provided as part of the feature's options.

-### persistpy

-[Persistpy](https://github.com/frascoweb/persistpy) makes is very easy to get started.
-It provides a very flexible way to persist any kind of data without any kind of pre-determined structure.
-This is the default backend.

-With Persistpy, models are completely dynamic, you do not need to define them in advance, you can just create them on the fly.

-Options:

- - *db*: the database name (mandatory)
- - *url*: the url of the mongodb server (default: localhost)

 ### mongoengine